eyecantell/vibedir/vibedir.md

 ---

 ## vibedir.txt
 The vibedir.txt file is generated from the codebase, dev.md, and other auxillary information needed in order to give na LLM all of the information needed to begin working with the developer.
 It is used on session init and refresh (for context window) in the cut/paste mode, and every time in API mode.
+Empty tags are not included.

 The format will be similar to the following:
 ```